 If a typhoon is approaching, flights in and out of affected areas could be delayed or suspended.
 Available flights may fill quickly.
 The typhoon could also affect access to sea ports in the region.

-If a typhoon is approaching Taiwan, local authorities may declare a 'typhoon day' at very short notice.
+If a typhoon is approaching, local authorities may declare a 'typhoon day' at very short notice.
 This ordinarily results in reduced business operating hours and government office closures.
 A 'typhoon day' is announced on local radio and television stations, including

 International Community Radio Taipei (ICRT), which broadcasts in English.
 If a typhoon day is declared, the Australian Office in Taipei may be closed.
 See

 Information on typhoons and other severe weather is available from the

 Taiwan Central Weather Bureau.
 You can also keep up-to-date by checking the websites of the

 World Meteorological Organisation Severe Weather Information Centre, the

 Taiwan Central Weather Bureau and regional weather forecasts.
 Plan accordingly.

 - Familiarise yourself with your hotel or cruise ship evacuation plans.

 - Secure your passport in a safe, waterproof location or carry it on you at all times (in a waterproof bag).